ahmetaa/zemberek-nlp/lm/README.md

 SmoothLm also provides quantization for even more compactness.
 So probability and back-off values can be quantized to 8, 16 or 24 bits.

+There are many alternatives for language model compression such as KenLm, RandLm and BerkeleyLm.
+SmoothLm provides equal or better compression ratio and comparable speed against them.
+SmoothLm and BerkeleyLm is implemented in Java so they are probably good choices for Java applications.
+Otherwise KenLm may be a better fit.

 ### Download Binaries

 [Google Drive](https://drive.google.com/?tab=mo&authuser=0#folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8) Directory Includes Jar Files.